Our guide to

 Something less known about Namibia is that it’s in the top three destinations for stargazing in the world closely following Chile and Hawaii.
 With a mostly cloudless night sky particularly in dry winter months, minimal light and air pollution Namibia does have great star gazing conditions.
 A vast number of properties provide telescopes for guests and a basic introduction to astrology.
 It’s best to go remote to really savour the Namibian starry nights.
 We hope a Namibia holiday is high on your priority list for the wilderness and wildlife, adventure activities, remote luxury camps, Namibia safari lodges, empty and ancient land and fascinating cultures of the Himba and San Bushmen.

-Has our Namibia travel guide made you Namibia safari ready?Get Started
+Has our Namibia travel guide made you Namibia safari ready?Get in Touch

 Etosha National Park Top Five

 The quintessential Namibia safari always features world famous Etosha National Park.
 Here’s why

 - A decent range of affordable through to luxury offerings in private concessions surrounding the park with easy access into Etosha proper